Veldrovive/MMM-Page-Selector/README.md

 If `pages` is set to "all", then the module will always appear in the position defined by the `position` prop.

-Example of a complete config for a very simple mirror:
+Example of a complete config for a very simple mirror (Click [here](https://github.com/Veldrovive/MMM-Page-Selector/issues/3#issuecomment-433203300) for a more complicated example):
 ```js
 modules: [
     {